nkitamuraQC/pyqsci/README.md

-# qsci_exp
+# qscipy
-qsci_exp is an unofficial Quantum Selected CI library in PySCF and PennyLane
+qscipy is an unofficial Quantum Selected CI library in PySCF and PennyLane

 ## Features
 - Selected CI for quantum computing